-Robin J. Schulman has served as our Chief Legal Officer and Corporate Secretary since December 2019 and has overseen global Corporate Affairs (including Corporate Development and ESG) since January 2022.
-In addition, Ms. Schulman has served as our Acting Chief Information Security Officer since September 2022.
+Robin J. Schulman has served as our Chief Legal Officer and Corporate Secretary since December 2019 and also oversees global Corporate Affairs.
+Ms. Schulman also served as our Acting Chief Information Security Officer from September 2022 to June 2023.
 Prior to joining us, from February 2018 to November 2019, Ms. Schulman served as the Senior Vice President, Chief Legal Officer, and Corporate Secretary at Couchbase, Inc., a computer technology company.
 Prior to Couchbase, Inc., from December 2013 to February 2018, Ms. Schulman served as the General Counsel, Corporate Secretary, and Chief Compliance Officer at New Relic, Inc., an enterprise software company.
 From May 2010 through December 2013, Ms. Schulman served as Legal Counsel at Adobe Systems Incorporated, a computer software company, and from September 2006 to April 2010, Ms. Schulman served as an Associate at Fenwick & West LLP, a law firm providing legal services to technology and life science companies.
-Since 2021, Ms. Schulman has also served as a Board Observer to a private company.
+Since 2021, Ms. Schulman has also served as a Board Observer to a private biotech company.
 Ms. Schulman earned a B.F.A. in Dramatic Writing and Film from New York University and a J.D. from Rutgers University School of Law.